Lender Required Repairs

 • Window security bars not accessible to release from inside of the bedroom.

-• Missing smoke detectors in bedrooms, halls, entrance, and living area.
+• Missing smoke detectors in bedrooms, halls, entrance, & living.

-• The exit doors or exit gates are not a manual latch on the interior side.
+• The exit doors or exit gates are not a manual latch on the interior.

 • Broken glass in windows and broken mirrors in closet doors.